Brexit and your IP: FAQs

 Yes.
 Any International Registration designating the EU will now only be valid in the remaining 27 EU Member States, and will no longer have effect in the UK.

-The UK will automatically create UK national equivalent rights (not designations under the IR) for International registrations designating the EU.
-These equivalent rights will retain the filing dates of the original International registrations, and will also retain any priority and/or seniority dates.
+The UK automatically created UK national equivalent rights (not designations under the IR) for International registrations designating the EU.
+These equivalent rights retained the filing dates of the original International registrations, and also retained any priority and/or seniority dates.

-For pending International applications, owners will again have until 30 September 2021 to file for equivalent UK rights while retaining the filing/priority date of the pending IR designating the EU.
-The normal UK application fees will apply, and the new applications for equivalent rights will be examined in the same way as normal new UK applications.
+For pending International applications, owners had until 30 September 2021 to file for equivalent UK rights while retaining the filing/priority date of the pending IR designating the EU.
 These international provisions apply both to trade marks and designs.

 Do I need to do anything else?